CMP-p/CMP-p/README.md

 # Hey there 😉🍠
 ## - 🌱 I’m currently learning how to code 🔍🤔
 ## - 🔭 I’m currently working on understanding Git and Github to track my growth! 📈
-## - ⚡ Fun fact: I'm a foreman carpenter attempting to switch careers. 😮‍💨😁
+## - ⚡ Fun fact: I'm a foreman carpenter in Seattle attempting to switch careers. 😮‍💨😁

 <!--